ecmwf/anemoi-transform/docs/filters/uv_to_ddff.rst

  uv_to_ddff
 ############

-The ``uv_to_ddff`` filter converts geometric vertical velocity (provided in m/s) to vertical velocity in pressure coordinates (Pa/s).
-This filter must follow a source that provides geometric vertical velocity.
+The ``uv_to_ddff`` filter converts wind speed and direction from U and V components, and back This filter a source that provides the wind (U and V) components.
-Geometric vertical velocity is removed by the filter, and pressure vertical velocity is added.
+For details regarding the exact formula used please refer to `earthkit-meteo <https://github.com/ecmwf/earthkit-meteo/blob/develop/src/earthkit/meteo/wind/array/wind.py>`_ `xy_to_polar` formula.

 .. literalinclude:: yaml/uv_to_ddff.yaml
    :language: yaml